"Life must be lived as play." - Plato

 In this area of development, children are provided with daily opportunities that introduce and reinforce social skills such as taking turns, and verbally communicating with others.
 The activities presented through story time, group movement games, circle time activities, plus indoor and outdoor play, all help foster the above concepts as the children work together to develop empathy, make friendships, engage in conversations, and learn to problem solve when conflicts arise.

-During the course of the school year, the children in Barnesville’s early childhood program are introduced to the alphabet for letter recognition, story sequencing.
-In the area of math, counting and numeral recognition through ten, opposites, basic shape recognition, and simple graphing and patterning are intertwined in all that we do.
-These introductions are achieved through a combination of group activities and independent work time.
+During the course of the school year, the children in Barnesville’s early childhood program are introduced to the alphabet for letter recognition, counting and numeral recognition through ten, opposites, basic shape recognition, and simple graphing and patterning.
+These concepts are taught through a combination of group activities and independent work time.
 The wide variety of activities and hands-on experiences challenge the creativity of the young child and help them embrace learning as fun.

 The early childhood program is designed to foster motor development within each child.
 We present a balance of gross and fine motor activities that give each child experiences in lacing, cutting, coloring, painting, block building, puzzle making.
 The children are also given opportunities to ride tricycles and play in our woods area.